How to find how much video ram or memory my video card has?

 - Click the Adapter tab.
 Other more advanced tabs may also be shown if you're using a Nvidia or ATI video card, clicking on these tabs may also give you additional information.

 CPU-Z is a fantastic free utility for identifying not only your graphics card and video memory information but also other important system information.
-Follow the below steps to determine how much video memory you have installed on your video card.
+Follow the steps below to determine how much video memory you have installed on your video card.

 - Download and install CPU-Z

-Tip: This recommendation will only show the approximate memory.
+Tip: This recommendation only shows the approximate memory.
 This means the DxDiag may not report the exact memory of your video card and may also be reporting how much total shared memory between you video card and your system memory.
 Therefore, we only suggest using this suggestion if the above recommendations do not work.